 Muttley Solutions prides itself as being one of the most competitive on price for training in the area and further discounts are available.
 We offer a refund on the first lesson if your not happy with the plan I put in place.

 I have worked with dogs for a number of years and have seen both my skill and knowledge develop as the demands of the business have grown.
 I am a member of the Guild of Dog Trainers and acknowledged as a Master Dog Trainer.

 Having studied with the Cambridge Institute of Animal Behaviour and Training, I have completed a number of courses on varied topics around dog training and behavioural issues.

 My own dog is Henry, a 4 years old Springer/Labrador cross who sadly, had already had 3 owners by the time he was 1 year old, I was his fourth!!.
 Someone approached me and asked if I would take him on as his future was not looking good.
 Due to his poor start in life he came with a baggage of issues which we are working through.
 A major issue was he was a prolific puller on the lead.
 He is a challenge and tests my knowledge and resolve many times.
-By using the techniques I use in my classes I have trained him to a high level of gun-dog work.
-He is still work in progress and has this habit of when there is an audience his training goes out the window to show me up.
+By using the techniques I use in my classes I have trained him to a good level of gun-dog work.
+He is still work in progress and has this habit of when there is an audience his training goes out the window as if he had never been trained!!